 He is currently working on a six volume History of England.
-Volumes one through four are currently out in paperback, with volume five out in hardback.
-Volume six, I hope, is on the way.
-I thought I’d bring the series to your attention.
+Volumes one through four are out in paperback, with volume five out in hardback.
+Volume six, I hope, is on the way, and I thought I’d bring the series to your attention.
 Grab yourself a biscuit and a cup of tea, then please do read on.

 I first came across Peter Ackroyd after staring a London-based job in 2008, where I found myself wanting to know a little more about the history of the city that I now worked in.
-His huge tome, London: The Biography, kept me occupied across many a long commute to and from the city.
+His huge tome, London: The Biography, kept me occupied on the long commute to and from the city.

-He’s written about several aspects of London, in both its past and present incarnations, including about the Thames and the world under the surface.
+He’s written about several aspects of London, in both its past and present incarnations, including the Thames and the world under the surface.
 From the ‘London’ collection, I have read two of the three and thoroughly enjoyed them.
 He writes in a manner that is astonishingly well researched, but avoids being stuffy while citing huge amounts of detail; bringing your attention to key moments occurring in the passage of time.
-There are is dry observation, interesting asides and unearthed revelations, all covered at steady walk through the very many years that are covered.
+The books are peppered with dry observation, interesting asides and unearthed revelations, all at a steady pace through the very many years covered.

 When I discovered the History of England, therefore, I quickly snapped up the first three volumes (all that were out at the time).
-Over the course of six planned books, the reader is taken from the lasting settlement of England, 15,000 years ago, onwards through to the formation a nation and a kingdom, then on to the famous dynasties, their conflicts, the civil war, and the subsequent emergence of early modern England.
+Over the course of six planned books, the reader is taken from the settlement of England, 15,000 years ago, through to the formation a nation and a kingdom, then on to the famous dynasties, their conflicts, the civil war, and the subsequent emergence of a recognisable England.

 This book goes way back.
 Way back.
 Though it focuses on the lasting occupation of the country that started 15,000 years ago, it actually notes that the oldest human remains go back to 29,000 years ago.
-Yet the oldest traces and artefacts go back even further: 900,000 years.
+Yet the oldest traces of inhabitants go back even further: 900,000 years.
 This land is old.

-The historical account in Foundation moves from these early settlers and the faint clues that they leave in our knowledge, through to the much better documented times that came with later civilisations.
+The historical account in Foundation moves from these early settlers and the faint clues that they leave in our past, through to the much better documented times that came with later civilisations.